 Background

-Gödöllő is a town north of Budapest which in the times of the Dual Monarchy was a summer residence of the Hungarian king (Kaiser Franz Joseph I.).
+Gödöllő is a town north of Budapest which in the times of the Dual Monarchy was a summer residence of the Hungarian king (Emperor Franz Joseph I.).
 It was even more frequently visited by the queen (Sissi) and was a popular place amongst the upper layers of society.

 Jaroslav Hašek and his 12th march battalion no doubt passed through on the way to the front, most likely on 1 July 1915 (they left Bruck the previous evening).